jalvarado/ytAnalyticsR/README.md

 bulk reports using the YouTube Reporting API for further processing using the big data tools you are most familiar with.

-## Install the development version of the package from GitLab Repo
+## Install the development version of the package from Git Repo

+The library can be installed using `devtools::install_git()`.

+This may require setting up a SSH keypair to authenticate with the Git repository host.
+In this case `git2r::cred_ssh_key()` can be used to securely provide the SSH key files to devtools.

 ```
 # Install devtools from CRAN